 Evil Morty's reign of terror

-A new teaser from the Rick and Morty Twitter account depicts rows upon rows of Mortys – one of which sports wires coming out of one eye, which fans of the show will know is an indication that this particular Morty is in fact, 'Evil Morty'.
+A teaser (opens in new tab) from the Rick and Morty Twitter account depicts rows upon rows of Mortys – one of which sports wires coming out of one eye, which fans of the show will know is an indication that this particular Morty is in fact, 'Evil Morty'.
 The caption reads 'Black and white and dread all over', suggesting that the villain could be back to continue his reign of terror across the universe.

 Black and white and dread all over. @adultswim pic.twitter.com/b4ytmXpt6oSeptember 5, 2019